Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Data analysis and results

 All intensities provided in Table \ref{table:intensities} have been corrected for summing effects using an empirical method described in Ref. \cite{Garnsworthy2018}.
-In cases where transition intensities are extracted from $\gamma$-ray addback hits without any coincidence conditions applied (i.e. at 2756, 3426, 3950, 3993, 4308 and 4601\,keV), summing corrections are obtained using a $\gamma - \gamma$-addback coincidence matrix with the requirement that HPGe clovers be located at 180~$^\circ$ with respect to each other.
+In cases where transition intensities are extracted from $\gamma$-ray addback hits or $\gamma$-ray single hits without any coincidence conditions applied (i.e. the 524, 1121, 1554, 3427, 3950, 3993 and 4601\,keV transitions and the 2756 and 4308\,keV transitions respectively), summing corrections are obtained using a $\gamma - \gamma$ coincidence matrix with the requirement that HPGe clovers be located at 180~$^\circ$ with respect to each other.
 A normalization factor is included to reconcile the difference in combinatorial efficiency between the intensity obtained in singles and the summing correction.
 This may arise due to asymmetries in the detector array where the availability of single crystals (clovers) differs from the number of crystal (clover) pairs at 180~$^\circ$.
 A similar method is employed to extract summing corrections for the remaining transitions in Table \ref{table:intensities} extracted from coincidence measurements.
 In the coincidence case the summing correction factors are specific to the transition of interest as well as the choice of the gating transition.
 Much care must be taken when constructing the necessary coincidence matrices used to determine these factors in order that the same experimental conditions are applied to them as to the experimental data.

 Data in Table \ref{table:intensities} are compared to previously reported measurements where available.
 A total of 38 transitions have been identified in $^{50}$Ti.
 The vast majority of the $\gamma$-ray intensity ($\approx$ 99~$\%$) is contained in the 524, 1121 and 1554\,keV transitions.
 The remaining $\approx$ 1~$\%$ includes many weak transitions, 25 of which are observed here in $\beta ^{-}$ decay for the first time, with around half of these transitions having not been reported in any previous experiment.
-Relative intensities are determined to below 1$\times$~$10^{-3}$ $\%$ that of the 1554\,keV transition to the ground state, which is a factor of $\approx$15 lower than that of the 3826\,keV transition identified by Alburger {\it et al} \cite{Alburger1984}.
+Relative intensities are determined to below 10$^{-3}$ $\%$ that of the 1554\,keV transition to the ground state, which is a factor of $\approx$15 lower than that of the 3825\,keV transition identified by Alburger {\it et al} \cite{Alburger1984}.